Table of Contents

-Wearing a black dress on the funeral of a dead one had become a custom in the mid-19th century when Queen Victoria wore it after the death of her husband, Prince Harry.
-Mourning dresses are typically made of Crape, Silk, Wool, Cashmere and Bombazine.
+Wearing a black dress at the funeral of a dead one had become a custom in the mid-19th century when Queen Victoria wore it after the death of her husband, Prince Albert.
+Mourning dresses are typically made of Crape, Silk, Wool, Cashmere, and Bombazine.

 While most of the other fabrics are widely known and worn by people, the bombazine has been out of fashion now, and people hardly know it.
 Bombazine is a cheaper replacement for Crape.
-It is made with the combination of filling or worsted weft and twilled silk.
-It is mostly available in navy-blue and black colours.
+It is made with a combination of filling or worsted weft and twilled silk.
+It is mostly available in navy-blue and black colors.

 History of Bombazine Fabric